LUTZ BUSINESS INSIGHTS

 Allocating functional expeses for nonprofits

-jake klabenes, audit manager
+jake klabenes, audit director

 The changes introduced by the Financial Accounting Standards Board (FASB) in 2016 had a profound effect on how nonprofits prepare their financial statements.
 In particular, ASU 2016-14 stipulates that nonprofits should report expenses in a way that reflects how they were incurred.
 The implication is that nonprofit organizations have to categorize expenses by nature and function.